andandandand/OACC/README.md

 To run this app locally, download [R Studio](https://www.rstudio.com/) and follow the instructions [here](http://shiny.rstudio.com/tutorial/lesson1/).

-Our Block Decomposition Method to estimate [Kolmogorov complexity](http://www.scholarpedia.org/article/Algorithmic_complexity) in strings and graphs of arbitrary size is described in **A Divide-and-Conquer Method for Local Estimations of Algorithmic Complexity Lower Bounded by Shannon Entropy** by H. Zenil, F. Soler-Toscano, N.A.
+Our Block Decomposition Method to estimate [Kolmogorov complexity](http://www.scholarpedia.org/article/Algorithmic_complexity) in strings and graphs of arbitrary size is described in **[A Divide-and-Conquer Method for Local Estimations of Algorithmic Complexity Lower Bounded by Shannon Entrop](https://arxiv.org/pdf/1609.00110.pdf)** by H. Zenil, F. Soler-Toscano, N.A.
 Kiani, S. Hernández-Orozco, and A. Rueda-Toicen.

 The Coding Theorem Method and the Block Decomposition Method are also described in  **[Calculating Kolmogorov Complexity from the Output Frequency Distributions of Small Turing Machines](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0096223)** by F. Soler-Toscano, H. Zenil, J.-P. Delahaye and N. Gauvrit.

-If you make use of results from this calculator please make sure to properly cite our papers.
+If you make use of results from this calculator, please make sure to visit [How To Cite](http://complexitycalculator.com/HowToCite.html).

 This app extends work by Henrik Singmann and uses the [acss package](https://cran.r-project.org/web/packages/acss/index.html) available at CRAN.